jordnkr/SeleniumDotNetTemplate/README.md

 ## axe-core
 This project can run the accessibility tests found in the axe-core library.
 This is done with the help of [Selenium.Axe](https://github.com/TroyWalshProf/SeleniumAxeDotnet).

+## FluentAssertions
+This is configured to be able to use FluentAssertions for test assertions.
+Regular MSTest assertions are provided as well, as commented out lines of code.